-There's a scholarship out there for everyone.
-They are awarded at all levels for students of all disciplines and backgrounds.
-Some you may have to apply for, while others you may automatically be considered for.
-The criteria for these awards vary.
+We mean it when we say there is a scholarship out there for everyone.
+Scholarships and financial awards are awarded at all levels for students of all disciplines and backgrounds.
+Some may require a formal application, while others can be administered upon automatic consideration.
+The criteria for scholarships and financial awards vary.
 Academic achievement is not always mandatory for eligibility.
 Often, students who participate in school or community activities can win scholarships based largely on their extra curricular involvement.
 Likewise, students with specific talents, hobbies, ethnic backgrounds or family affiliations can meet award qualifications.

-Eligibility requirements vary depending on the type of students for which that the scholarship administrator is seeking applications.
-It is best to read over the eligibility requirements and to decide if there are any areas which do not apply to you entirely, apply to you partially, and apply to you entirely.
-For example, if you're not a visible minority, then you would be ineligible for a scholarship that indicates you need to be a visible minority to apply.
-However, if a scholarship eligibility requirement is to have experience with community service or be a leader in your community, you may not feel that you've clocked in enough hours of community service or have strong enough leadership skills to qualify, but if you can take the experiences you do have and turn them into a strong experience that shows community service and leadership skills, then you're on the right track.
+Eligibility requirements vary depending on the type of students scholarship administrators are looking to have apply to their award.
+It is best to read the eligibility requirements thoroughly to understand exactly what the administrator is looking for.
+If an award required you to be a visible minority in order to be eligible for the award and you're not a visible minority, then you would be ineligible for a scholarship that indicates you need to be a visible minority to apply.
+However, there are eligibility requirements that are a little more open to interpretation.
+If a scholarship eligibility requirement is to have experience with community service or be a leader in your community, you may not feel that you've clocked in enough hours of community service or have strong enough leadership skills to qualify.
+But, if you can take the experiences you do have and turn them into experience that shows community service and leadership skills, then you're on the right track.

 Generally speaking, scholarship administrators with eligibility requirements based on a specific grade, will use your overall grade 12 marks as part of your application.
 Students who apply early may not know their overall grade 12 average, but as long as you meet the minimum requirements, you will remain eligible for the scholarship.
 For scholarships with automatic consideration, schools may also look at grade 11 marks to get an idea of your overall academic performance and offer a conditional scholarship.
 This means that if you accept the school's offer of admission and maintain a certain average (as indicated in the documents you receive), you will receive the scholarship you are being offered.
 If you do have questions about your scholarship eligibility, the best thing to do is to clarify with the scholarship administrator.